iholloma/crdh/_essays/v01-16-researching-genres-in-agricultural-communities.md

 stern warning of lost work days and fines from "not furnish[ing] a proper report to the income tax collector."[^29]

 {% figure caption: "Figure 5.
 “Oregon Farm Records Meet Bankers approval,” *Ashland Tidings* (Ashland, OR), March 7, 1919, [*Chronicling America*](https://chroniclingamerica.loc.gov/lccn/sn85042399/1919-03-07/ed-1/seq-8/pdf).
-This example, promoting the farm record book, shows the connections between the different institutions of agricultural college, financial instutions, farm bureau, and Internal Revenue Service.
+This example, promoting the farm record book, shows the connections between the different institutions of agricultural college, financial institutions, farm bureau, and Internal Revenue Service.
 Farmers are encouraged to use the record book not just to build a successful business, but also as a way to establish credibility with the bank and verifiability with the IRS." %}
 ![Black and white image of newspaper article entitled "Oregon Farm Records Meet Bankers Approval"](/assets/img/v01/galbreath/figure5.png)
 {% endfigure %}